gitbls/RPiVNCHowTo/README.md

 *Should you use /usr/bin/vncserver or this method?* If you have never typed into a terminal on Linux, `vncserver` was made for you.
 On the other hand, if you're moderately comfortable working with the Linux bash command line and are able to make simple file edits, the method documented here is a much efficient.

+## A Note about RealVNC and these virtual desktops

+It is absolutely possible to use RealVNC and virtual desktops enabled by this github on the same system.
+In fact, if you'd like to do this as easily as possible, I encourage to take a close look at [sdm](https://github.com/gitbls/sdm). sdm makes it super-easy to configure RasPiOS (Desktop or Lite) with all your favorite settings, apps and configurations (my fairly fully-loaded IMG takes about 10 minutes to configure on a Pi4).
+Then, when you need a new SD Card, you just burn one from your customized image.
+The system comes up with all Localization settings in place, WiFi configured, apps installed, etc. And, one of the things that sdm will configure for you is VNC.
+Have a look!

+But, if you'd prefer to not use sdm, that's fine.
+RealVNC Server (which attaches to the Pi4 graphical console) works great with virtual desktops installed using the technique on this github.
+Prior to Feb 20 2020 the virtual desktops were assigned to ports starting at 5900.
+Unfortunately, RealVNC Server uses port 5900.
+So, the script on this site now skips 5900.
+The text below does as well.

+So, either using sdm or this technique, if you want to have RealVNC and VNC Virtual Desktops on the same system, it just works.

 ## Installing onto RasPiOS Full

 Full RasPiOS comes with the realvnc-vnc-server package installed.
 You can remove it or not.
 Then execute the following commands: